 Simple Lifehack if Sleeping Sideways Does Not Come Naturally to You

 Try using a contoured pillow if you want to sleep sideways for your health, but are having difficulty adjusting.
+If you don't have a contoured pillow, you can use a tennis ball and place it between your legs.
 Sometimes, people will have problems with this position because the pillow isn't firm or soft enough.

 Worst Sleeping Position and Other Risks for People with Sleep Apnea